 Hailee Steinfeld (Getty) with the logo for Jeremy Renner’s Hawkeye series (Marvel)

-Apparently, True Grit, Pitch Perfect and Bumblebee star Hailee Steinfeld is in the frame to play Hawkeye’s successor Kate Bishop.
+Apparently, True Grit, Pitch Perfect and Bumblebee star Hailee Steinfeld is set to play Kate Bishop, Hawkeye’s successor.

 In the comics, Katherine “Kate” Bishop takes up Hawkeye’s mantle during his apparent death when she joins the Young Avengers, later becoming the original Hawkeye’s protege when he returns from the dead.